 (click here to print this page)

-Glow sticks, necklaces, and bracelets are very popular items at Halloween, Independence Day, at concerts and at birthday parties.
+Glow sticks, necklaces, and bracelets are very popular items on holidays like Halloween and Independence Day and are also popular at concerts and birthday parties.
 Children of all ages can bite into them or get the liquid into their eyes.
-The substance inside these glowing items is dibutyl phthalate--a clear, oily, colorless liquid.
-It is low in toxicity but can irritate the eyes, skin, and mucous membranes.
+The substance inside these glowing items is usually dibutyl phthalate-- a clear, oily, colorless liquid.
+It is low in toxicity but can cause irritation to any part of the body that it comes into contact with, including the eyes, skin and mouth.

-- Don't be alarmed if your child's lips and tongue glow for a few minutes.
+- Don't be alarmed if lips and tongue glow for a few minutes.

 - Wipe the mouth with a clean wet washcloth; go over the tongue and around the gum line.

-- Give the child a glass of water.
+- Give the child up to one-half cup (4 ounces) of water.

 For Eye Exposure: